on

-Tutorial: Simulating a Ball Bounce in Python
+Simulating a Bouncing Ball in Python

 In this tutorial, we will aim to simulate a ball bouncing off a curved surface in Python as shown below: